chrodriguez/cmd_as_service/README.md

 ## Run a sample echo container

-The following exampl uses gmail as server
+The following example uses gmail as server

 ```
 docker run --rm -it \